d6y/enumeration-examples/README.md

 We might also add:

-- values are associated with consecutive integers
+- values have an identifier, which is a consecutive integer
-- values print as the name with which they were defined
+- values have nice names, which you don't have to declare yourself
 - values are ordered

 ...depending on what you expect of an enumeration (again, see comments from [scala-internals](https://groups.google.com/d/msg/scala-internals/8RWkccSRBxQ/NUwHtj-VsjQJ)).